jakejs/jake/README.md

 ### `jake.exec`

-The `jake.exec` command takes an array of shell-command strings, and a final callback to run after completing them.
+The `jake.exec` command takes an array of shell-command strings, and an optional callback to run after completing them.
 Here's an example from Jake's Jakefile, that runs the tests: